Mae Sot Airport

 MVFR

-Mae Sot Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,500 feet and 10 miles or greater visibility.
-Note: This observation is 1.5 hours old and conditions may have changed.
+Mae Sot Airport is currently reporting marginal VFR (MVFR) conditions with broken clouds at 2,000 feet and 5 km visibility.

 Wind Analysis